David Dawson (actor): Stage

+Audio

-Awards
+Awards and nominations

-In 2008 Dawson was nominated for Best Newcomer in a Play at the Olivier Awards for his role as Smike in Nicholas Nickleby.
+In 2008, Dawson was nominated for Best Newcomer in a Play at the Olivier Awards for his role as Smike in Nicholas Nickleby.
 He was also nominated in 2010 for Best Supporting Actor in the What's On Stage awards for his role as Gethin Price in Comedians.

+In 2022, he and the cast of My Policeman won the TIFF tribute Award for Performance, Dawson alongside Harry Styles were also nominated at the 2023 MTV Movie & TV Awards for Best Kiss.

 Critical acclaim

 Dawson drew critical acclaim for his portrayal of writer Tony Warren in the BBC Four drama The Road to Coronation Street.
 For the New Statesman Rachel Cooke wrote: "I think he's going to be a huge star.
 When he is doing his thing, it is hard to take your eyes off him".
 The Daily Express said "It is David Dawson and some perfectly judged dialogue which brings this drama to light" while The Mirror's Jane Simon called him "absolutely brilliant".